Clinch River: History

+Power industry

-A power plant sits on the Clinch River at Carbo in Russell County, Virginia.
-It was completed in 1957, and it is owned by Appalachian Power, a part of American Electric Power (AEP).
-The plant was converted from burning coal to natural gas in 2016.
+A power plant is located along the Clinch River at Carbo in Russell County, Virginia.
+It was completed in 1957 and is owned by Appalachian Power, a part of American Electric Power.
+The coal-fired plant was converted to natural gas in 2016.
 The Virginia City Hybrid Energy Center, another coal-fired power plant that began operations in 2012, is a few miles away outside St. Paul in Wise County, Virginia.
 It is owned by Dominion Virginia Power.

-Pollution from mining in the region has caused great concern among environmentalists because several rare species inhabit the river.
-Some mussels were reintroduced to the Cleveland, Virginia area from outside the state in the early 2000s after pollution in the 20th century wiped out much of the population.

-In 2008, a large release of fly ash from the TVA's Kingston Fossil Plant deposited 2.6 million pounds of fly ash in the lower section of the river below the confluence of the Emory River.
-Although at first the TVA began cleaning the ash out of the river, in 2009 the EPA took over and finished removing coal ash in 2010.
-The release of coal ash in rivers has been shown to result in increased sedimentation and the exposure of trace elements to aquatic organisms.
-A study done several months after the spill revealed that the river had increased amounts of trace metals such as mercury and arsenic.
-A study done a year after the spill showed that there was a possibility of food web accumulation of methylmercury but this had not yet been shown.

 Ecology

 The Clinch River above Clinton, Tennessee (tailwaters of Norris Dam) is stocked with rainbow trout and brown trout by the Tennessee Wildlife Resources Agency.